cagnusmarlsen/vwo-debug-challenge/README.md

 ## Bugs found
 - The dependencies were a mess and could not be resolved easily at all.
-Fixed by removing unnecessary pinned dependencies; the correct versions of most conflicting dependencies was installed by crewai itself.
+Fixed by removing unnecessary pinned dependencies; the correct versions of most conflicting dependencies was installed by the crewai package itself.
 - The agent descriptions, backstories and tasks were inaccurate (although funny :P)
 - fixed the BloodTestReportTool to extend the crewai BaseTool, added pdf loading functionality.